tanbour/cmos_linux/python/op/op_site/op_static/doc/_build/html/_sources/eda_tool_config.rst.txt

     + [ext.csh]

    Description:
-    + [DEFAULT] section is used to define common varaibles used for all tempaltes at syn stage.
+    + [DEFAULT] section is used to define common varaibles used for all tempaltes at RC-Extraction stage.
     + [ext.csh] section is used to define variables used for this tempalte ``ext.csh`` only.

 - Variables